MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-cds-missing-option-values.md

 ms.custom: na
 ms.reviewer: na
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.date: 10/01/2020
-ms.openlocfilehash: 65911039894d1f0eb81aeb1160a6b2aafc2fae0c
+ms.openlocfilehash: 2b6d27ed04eb7f09bc884930105867c25b2b4a5f
-ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
+ms.sourcegitcommit: a9d48272ce61e5d512a30417412b5363e56abf30
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 12/17/2020
+ms.lasthandoff: 03/04/2021
-ms.locfileid: "4752891"
+ms.locfileid: "5493027"
 ---
 # <a name="handling-missing-option-values"></a>Handling Missing Option Values
 [!INCLUDE[prod_short](includes/cc_data_platform_banner.md)]

+This topic is intended for a technical audience.
+The processes it describes require the help of a developer.

-[!INCLUDE[prod_short](includes/cds_long_md.md)] contains only three option set fields that contain option values that you can map to [!INCLUDE[prod_short](includes/prod_short.md)] fields of Option type<!-- Option type, not enum? @Onat can you vertify this? --> for automatic synchronisation.
-During synchronisation, non-mapped options are ignored and the missing options are appended to the related [!INCLUDE[prod_short](includes/prod_short.md)] table and added to the **CDS Option Mapping** system table to handle manually later.
+[!INCLUDE[prod_short](includes/cds_long_md.md)] contains three option set fields that contain values that you can map to [!INCLUDE[prod_short](includes/prod_short.md)] fields of the Option type for automated synchronisation.
+During synchronisation, non-mapped options are ignored and the missing options are appended to the related [!INCLUDE[prod_short](includes/prod_short.md)] table and added to the **Dataverse Option Mapping** system table to handle manually later.
 For example, by adding the missing options in either product and then updating the mapping.
-This section describes how that works.

-The **Integration Table Mapping** page contains three maps for fields that contain one or more mapped option values.
-After a full synchronisation, the **CDS Option Mapping** page contains the non-mapped options in the three fields respectively.
+The **Integration Table Mapping** page contains three fields that contain one or more mapped option values.
+After a full synchronisation, the **Dataverse Option Mapping** page contains the non-mapped options in the three fields.

 |         Record             | Option Value | Option Value Caption |
 |----------------------------|--------------|----------------------|